-The best thing to do in these instances is to use your camera to take photographs, making sure that the flash is disabled so as not to cause light damage to the material.
+The best thing to do in these instances is to use your camera to take photographs, making sure that the flash is disabled so as not to cause light damage to the material, and seeking permission first.

-If you wish to reproduce an item held at Hull History Centre for any reason other than personal research, please contact us for tailored advice at email@example.com.
+If you wish to reproduce images of material held at Hull History Centre for publication, please contact Hull University Archives in the first instance.

 - For anything with a reference beginning 'U' - '[Reference Number] used with permission of Hull University Archives at Hull History Centre'

 - For anything with a reference beginning 'C' or 'L' - '[Reference Number] used with permission of Hull City Archives and Local Studies Library at Hull History Centre'